Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - Data is extracted for multiple cities, one extract at a time, and loaded into a Lakehouse table.
 - Two new columns are added during processing (`UTC time` and `City`).
-- Process can be configured to run in `overwrite` or `append` mode.
+- Data table load can be configured to run in `overwrite` or `append` mode.
 - Count metrics are gathered towards the end of the process.

 #### Using Fabric data pipelines